lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Modal/README.md

 `height="{{ { tablet: '500px' } }}"` while not setting the `desktop` breakpoint, the value will be used for both tablet and desktop screens.
 The single non-object value will be used for all breakpoints.

-This is useful for Modals with dynamic content, e.g. a list of items that can be added or removed, or a multistep wizard.
+This is useful for Modals with dynamic content, for example a list of items that can be added or removed, or a multistep wizard.

 ```twig
 <ModalDialog isScrollable height="500px">